 Open the Latest File in a Folder

-The following macro opens the latest file in a folder...
+The following procedure opens the latest file in a folder...

 Option Explicit